nvoynov/cleon/README.md

 ## Usage

-Once you have started with a new gem, you can add Cleon code to the gem by executing the following code in the gem root
+Once you have started with a new gem, you can add Cleon code to the gem by executing the following script in the gem root

 ```ruby
 require 'cleon'
 Cleon.clone_cleon_code
 ```

-Perhaps I will add some kind of console script later, but at the moment the code above serves just right.
+Perhaps I will add some kind of console command later, but at the moment the script above serves just right.

 ## Story